nalloyd2/Connectors-WEX-Parsing/README.md

 ## Description

 This tool is designed to intake a Workflow Execution File (WEX) from Smartsheet Connectors and return a more user friendly output.
 Note that testing was primarily completed using Jira and Salesforce Connectors.
-I haven't tested every possible combination of configuration so there is a change you may encoutner errors depending on how things are configured.
+I haven't tested every possible combination of fields/filters so you may encountner errors depending on how things are configured.

 ## Requirements